 Create a case briefing system that works for you

 Often, a case is misread because the student fails to break it down into its essential elements.
 A briefing system can get you in the habit of dissecting the case sufficiently for analytical purposes.
-There are many ways to brief a case so find the format that is most useful for you.
+There are many ways to brief a case, so find the most helpful format for you.

 Here are the primary elements of an effective case brief:

 - Facts: Briefly state the name of the case and its parties, what happened factually and procedurally leading to the controversy, and the judgment.
 This information is necessary because legal principles are defined by the situations in which they arise, and a fact is legally relevant if it had an impact on the case’s outcome.
 For example, in a personal injury action arising from a car accident, the color of the parties’ cars seldom would be relevant to the case’s outcome.
 Similarly, if the plaintiff and defendant presented different versions of the facts, you should describe those differences that are relevant to the court’s consideration of the case.

 - Trial Court: State the judgment or decision in the case.
 Did the court decide in favor of the plaintiff or the defendant?
 What remedy, if any, did the court grant?

 - Issue: State the issue or issues raised on appeal.
 This is where you will describe the opinion you are briefing.
 In this section of the brief, state the factual and legal questions that the court had to decide.
 To analyze a case properly, you want to break it down to its component parts.
 Be sure to stick to the relevant issue or issues because these are the ones for which the court made a final decision and which are binding.

 - Rule: In a sentence or two, state the legal principle or the applied rule of law on which the court relied to reach its answer (the holding).

 - Rationale: You now should describe why the court arrived at its holding.
 This section of the case brief may be the most important because you must understand the court’s reasoning to be able to analyze it and apply it to other facts, such as those you will see on the bar exam.